Larry Flynt Publications: Other magazines

 When sales of men's magazines fell in the late 1990s, LFP expanded into production of adult videos through its Hustler Video subsidiary, and moved further into the mainstream publishing market.
 To accommodate this expansion, the company moved its headquarters to Wilshire Boulevard in Beverly Hills, California, where it remains to this day.
 It acquired Darkroom Photography (later known as Camera & Darkroom Photography) in 1988 and launched a series of special-interest magazines, such as PC Laptop Computers and Maternity Fashion & Beauty.

 Rip magazine was a music magazine covering heavy metal music.
 It was the first non-pornographic publication produced by LFP, and was edited by Lonn Friend, who had previously edited Hustler and Chic.
 Writers included rock journalist Judy Wieder, Mick Wall, and Andy Secher.

 It published 14 bi-monthly issues of TurboPlay Magazine (June/July 1990 – August/September 1992) dedicated to covering TurboGrafx-16 and TG-CD hardware and software.
 It was a spin-off publication of Video Games & Computer Entertainment (VG&CE), a popular multi-platform gaming magazine of the late 1980s / early 1990s.
 Every issue of TurboPlay was 32 pages in length and a yearly subscription cost $9.95.
 L.F.P. published three bi-monthly issues of DUOWORLD magazine (July/August 1993 – November/December 1993) before it was canceled.
 DuoWorld was very similar in format to TurboPlay, but with a focus on the newly released TurboDuo console (i.e. TurboMail and TurboNews became DuoMail and DuoNews, respectively).

 Tips & Tricks (later Tips & Tricks Codebook) is a video game magazine published by LFP.
 For most of its existence, the publication was devoted almost exclusively to strategies and codes for popular video games.
 It began as a spin-off from VideoGames magazine, which in itself morphed out of VideoGames & Computer Entertainment.
 VG&CE and VideoGames, like Tips & Tricks, were published by LFP following the purchase of ANALOG Computing, ST-LOG and other computer magazines from publishers Michael DesChenes & Lee Pappas in the late 1980s.

-LFP published Big Brother Skateboarding Magazine from 1997 (after LFP purchased Big Brother Skateboarding Magazine from Steve Rocco in 1997) until 2004 when the magazine ceased publication.
-Big Brother Skateboarding Magazine is notable for being one of the precursors to Jackass along with the CKY videos.
+LFP purchased Big Brother Skateboarding Magazine from Steve Rocco in 1997, and published the magazine until 2004.
+1997 Big Brother Skateboarding Magazine is notable for being one of the precursors to the Jackass franchise of extreme stunts and pranks.

 As the 21st century approached, magazine sales further declined.
 Together, the company's 31 periodicals had a monthly circulation of between 2.5 and 3 million.
 This was a far cry from the 1970s, when Hustler alone sold that many copies each month.
 Because of this LFP focused on turning its magazine and video titles such as Hustler, Barely Legal, Busty Beauties, Beaver Hunt, and Asian Fever into profitable websites.

 By 1998, estimates LFP was doing $135 million in annual sales with 51,112 periodicals published and 7,812 movies and or video tapes produced.